neanes/neanes/docs/getting_started.md

 **Lyrics**: The distance between the neumes and lyrics.
 This number can be negative, in which case the lyrics will be drawn closer to the neumes than they would be by default.

 **Line**: Increasing this number will increase the space between lines.

+**Hyphens**: The amount of space between the hyphens that are automatically drawn between melismatic syllables.